stryker-mutator/stryker-js/docs/node-test-runner.md

 - **TypeScript**
   When you rely on a loader like `tsx` to run your TypeScript files, first try to run them yourself, for example with `node --import tsx test/my-test-file.spec.ts`.
 If that succeeds, add `"nodeArgs": ["--import", "tsx"]` to your `nodeTest` configuration and point `testFiles` at your `.ts` files.
 - **Debugging**
   Run Stryker with `--logLevel debug` to see how many test files were discovered and how runs are executed.
+The test process's own `stdout`/`stderr` is captured (not printed directly, so it can't garble the progress reporter); follow it live with `--logLevel trace`, or read the tail in the error message when a run crashes.
 - **Performance**
   When you're normally using a JIT compiler like `tsx` to run your tests, you can speed up mutation testing considerably by using a [`buildCommand`](./configuration.md#buildcommand-string) to compile your files first, then pointing `testFiles` at the compiled output.